Riley oxidation

 The Riley oxidation is a selenium dioxide-mediated oxidation of methylene groups adjacent to carbonyls.
-It was first reported by Riley and co-workers in 1932.
-In the decade that ensued, selenium-mediated oxidation rapidly expanded in use, and in 1939, Guillemonat and co-workers disclosed the selenium dioxide-mediated oxidation of olefins at the allylic position.
+It was first reported by Harry Lister Riley and co-workers in 1932.
+In the decade that ensued, selenium-mediated oxidation rapidly expanded in use, and in 1939, Andre Guillemonat and co-workers disclosed the selenium dioxide-mediated oxidation of olefins at the allylic position.
 Today, selenium-dioxide-mediated oxidation of methylene groups to alpha ketones and at the allylic position of olefins is known as the Riley Oxidation.